Taming-the-BEAST/Skyline-plots/README.md

 ----

-# Practical: Bayesian and birth-death skyline plots
+# Practical: Bayesian and birth-death skyline plot

 In this tutorial we will estimate the dynamics of the Egyptian Hepatitis C epidemic from genetic sequence data collected in 1993.